Nico Hoerner Preview, Player Props: Cubs vs. Braves

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .740, fueled by an OBP of .351 and a team-best slugging percentage of .390 this season.
+- Hoerner leads Chicago with a slugging percentage of .389, fueled by 40 extra-base hits.

-- Among qualifying hitters, he ranks 15th in batting average, while his on-base percentage ranks 37th and he is 109th in slugging.
+- Among qualifying hitters in MLB action, he ranks 14th in batting average, 36th in on-base percentage, and 111th in slugging.

-- In 74.0% of his 146 games this season, Hoerner has picked up at least one hit.
-He's also had 50 multi-hit games.

-- Hoerner has had at least one RBI in 28.8% of his games this year (42 of 146), with more than one RBI 18 times (12.3%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 28.6% of his games this season, Hoerner has driven in at least one run.
+In 18 of those games (12.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 70 of 146 games this season, and more than once 19 times.
+- He has scored in 71 of 147 games this year, and more than once 19 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.